Hormone Strategies For Women

-By Jenni Glenn Gingery The Endocrine Society – SAN FRANCISCO– High doses of testosterone significantly improve sexual function among women…
+By Jenni Glenn Gingery The Endocrine Society - SAN FRANCISCO-- High doses of testosterone significantly improve sexual function among women who have had their uterus and ovaries surgically removed, a clinical study demonstrates.
+The results were presented Sunday at...

 Oprah’s “Crazy Talk” – Bioidentical Hormones – Helpful or Harmful?
 (Part 1) Monday, June 22, 2009 Byron J. Richards, Board Certified Clinical Nutritionist